Laredo Water Quality at a Glance

 Disinfection Byproducts

-Source: Form when chloramine disinfectant reacts with naturally occurring organic matter in the Rio Grande water, including Trihalomethanes (TTHMs) and Haloacetic Acids (HAA5s)
+Source: Formed when chloramine disinfectant reacts with naturally occurring organic matter in Rio Grande source water, producing Trihalomethanes (TTHMs) and Haloacetic Acids (HAA5s).

 Bacterial Contamination Risk